wandyezj/wandyezj.github.io/docs/_posts/2024-05-04-consent-to-care.md

 > The Build Add-In is provided as is with no guarantee of quality or support.

-For the Build Add-In these statements guarantee nothing - the EULA says it can be updated on demand without notification.
+For the Build Add-In these statements guarantee nothing - the EULA even says it can be updated on demand without notification!!!

 Even if there was an expressed guarantee, I as a consumer have no way of assessing if these statements are true, or enforcing these statements.